bartificer/programming-by-stealth/docs/pbs31.md

 console.log(pbs.DateTime.areEqual(dt3, dt4, dt5)); // true
 ```

-You can use your own version of our three prototypes as your starting point, or, you can use the file `pbs31-challengeStartingPoint.js` in this instalment’s ZIP file.
+You can use your own version of our three prototypes as your starting point, or you can use the file `pbs31-challengeStartingPoint.js` in this instalment’s ZIP file.

 ## Final JavaScript Prototype Algorithm

-Given all we have learned over the past few instalments, we need to update our original six-step process for creating prototypes one last time to the following 9 step process:
+Given all we have learned over the past few instalments, we need to update our original six-step process for creating prototypes one last time to the following nine-step process:

 1. Gather your requirements, specifically:
     1. What data do your objects need to store